JacobPersi/JacobPersi/README.md

 -Jacob

 ## ⚡ Technologies
-I am constantly experimenting with new technologies to develop my skills and proficiencies.
-Over the years I've worked with many different languages, platforms, and frameworks.
-Of the technologies I've worked with, these are some I most enjoy:
+I love to explore new technologies and develop my skills.
+Over the years I've written software across a variety of technologies.
+Of the technologies I've worked with, these are some of my favorites:

 ![.NET](https://img.shields.io/badge/-.NET-512BD4?style=for-the-badge&logoColor=white&logo=.NET)
 ![Android](https://img.shields.io/badge/-Android-3DDC84?style=for-the-badge&logoColor=white&logo=Android)